guardian/consent-management-platform/README.md

 npm install @guardian/consent-management-platform
 ```

-#### Bundling
+### Bundling

 This package uses `ES2020`.

-If your target environment is older than that, make sure your bundler includes this package for transpilation when building your application.
+If your target environment does not support that, make sure you transpile this package when bundling your application.

 ## Managing Consent